9-1-1 call takers

 - CritiCall testing - approximately 90 minutes

-This computer based testing assesses your skills and abilities in the following areas:
+This computer based test assesses your skills and abilities in the following areas:

 - Data entry and keyboarding